 The pipeline removal scope was as follows:

-BOO provided direction & input to a Contractor’s bid to a Tier 1 E&P in Australia in 2023.
+BOO provided direction & input to a Contractor’s bid to an E&P in Australia in 2023.
 The Contractor provided the E&P with a conforming bid using a DP2 CSV, to cut up and retrieve the 9km of pipeline subsea.
 A separate bid was provided by others to remove the flexible flowlines and umbilicals.
 The Contractor also provided the E&P with an alternate bid, based on BOO's X-Lay approach.
 This was to retrieve both the circa 150km of flexible flowline and umbilicals, plus 9km of steel pipelines with the same DP2 CSV.

 The subsea removal scope was as follows: